dgroomes/mongodb-playground/materialized/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* Remove the "lastModified" stuff from this project.
-Remove all traces of "incremental" stuff because that stuff belongs only in the `incremental/` sub-project.
+* DONE Remove the "lastModified" stuff from this project.
+* Consolidate the "refresh" code.
+I don't think the "grouped by city" intermediate aggregation is useful here.
+I think that is more useful for the `incremental/` sub-project